 CLEAR THE ROOM

 Perhaps this goes without saying, but working in an empty room, rather than moving furniture as you go, is easier.
 It will allow you to focus on the job, keep track of what’s been polished and prevent you from tracking polishing dust into adjoining rooms.

 Safety first!
 Dry polishing marble flooring creates dust you certainly don’t want to breath.
 Wear protective goggles and a respirator.
-This affordable combo kit contains both.

 Wearing leather gloves, long pants and knee pads is essential to keeping fine marble and diamond dust from agitating your skin when you contact the floor.